-For my Happiness Project, I always talk in terms of my “resolutions” – my resolution to “Quit nagging” or “Sing in the morning” or “Make time for projects.”
+For my book The Happiness Project, I talked in terms of my “resolutions” – my resolution to “Quit nagging” or “Sing in the morning” or “Make time for projects.”

 I’d noticed idly that a lot of people talk instead in terms of “goals.”
 I’d never thought much about this distinction, but yesterday, it struck me that this difference was, in fact, significant.